 According to Watkins, many businesses think they are doing a good job of bringing newly-hired executives into the fold when they actually aren’t.
 Nearly all large companies are competent at the administrative basics of signing leaders up, but that level of onboarding does little to prevent the problems that can arise when these people start working with new colleagues and grappling with unfamiliar cultural norms and expectations.
 Companies vary widely when it comes to how much effort they put into integration, with major consequences in terms of time-to-performance, derailment, and retention.

-Organizational Onboarding Effectiveness Assessment
+Executive Onboarding Effectiveness Assessment

 Based on the Five Core Transition tasks outlined in “Onboarding Isn't Enough," the assessment generates a numeric score for each task, as well as a total score indicating how serious your company is about onboarding new talent based on the following four-level spectrum of support:

-- Sink or swim.
-Companies at this level do little more than provide the new hires with space and resources such as technology and assistants.
+- Sink or Swim: Companies at this level do little more than provide the new hires with space and resources such as technology and assistants.

-- Active assimilation.
-At this level, the company proactively organizes meetings to accelerate transfer of deeper knowledge about the business, the team, the culture, and strategic priorities.
+- Active Assimilation: At this level, the company proactively organizes meetings to accelerate transfer of deeper knowledge about the business, the team, the culture, and strategic priorities.

-- Accelerated integration.
-At the highest level, the company orchestrates a program of custom-designed experiences that enable new hires to integrate more fully and rapidly.
+- Accelerated Integration: At the highest level, the company orchestrates a program of custom-designed experiences that enable new hires to integrate more fully and rapidly.
 These might include deep-dive discussions about the strategy and team-building workshops.

 - Read "Onboarding Isn't Enough" (Harvard Business Review, June 2017)

-- Watch From Onboarding to Integration: Accelerating the Transitions of Newly-hired Executives
+- Watch our webinar on demand, "From Onboarding to Integration: Accelerating the Transitions of Newly-hired Executives"